MahmutYurt0/MahmutYurt_Website/content/home/about.md

 # About

-I am currently a Master's student in the Department of Electrical and Electronics Engineering at Bilkent University and a graduate researcher in Imaging and Computational Neuroscience Lab (ICON Lab) under the supervision of Prof. Tolga Çukur.
-My research studies aim to develop supervised and unsupervised deep learning models for volumetric magnetic resonance image synthesis, reconstruction, and super-resolution, as well as for fundamental computer vision problems including image-to-image translation and image inpainting.
+I am a Ph.D. student in the Department of Electrical Engineering at Stanford University, working the supervision of Prof. Kawin Setsompop and Prof. John Pauly.
+I was previously a Master's student in the Department of Electrical and Electronics Engineering at Bilkent University under the supervision of Prof. Tolga Cukur.
+My research studies aim to develop novel deep learning techniques for accelerated magnetic resonance imaging and fingerprinting including synthesis, reconstruction, and superresolution, as well as for computer vision problems including image-to-image translation and image inpainting.